-For many people, anything related to electricity is a little intimidating, and so those outlet receptacles that are sitting slightly akilter and tilted to one side are never touched at all—as they drive homeowners a little crazy with their imperfection.
+For many people, anything related to electricity is a little intimidating, and so those outlet receptacles that are sitting slightly off-kilter or tilted to one side might never be touched at all—even as they drive homeowners a little crazy with their imperfection.

-Homeowners need not put up with this annoyance, though, because it is very easy to make these outlet receptacles sit upright within the outlet box.
+Homeowners need not put up with this annoyance, though.
+It is very easy to make these outlet receptacles sit upright within the outlet box.
 All it takes is a screwdriver.
-And, by the way, you can use the same technique to straighten wall switches if they are slightly tilted.
+As an added bonus, you can use the same technique to straighten wall switches if they are slightly tilted.

-- Loosen the two screws holding the receptacle's metal mounting ears to the electrical box.
+Loosen the two screws holding the receptacle's metal mounting ears to the electrical box.
 There's one at the top and one at the bottom of the receptacle's mounting strap.
-These usually are combination-type screws that can accept either a flathead or Phillips screwdriver.
+These are usually combination-type screws that can accept either a flathead or Phillips screwdriver.
 You only need to loosen them a couple of turns; just enough so that the mounting strap ears can slide under the screws.
-The ears have elongated holes allowing for slight adjust the receptacle from side to side.
+The ears have elongated holes allowing for slight adjustment of the receptacle from side to side.

-- Switch the breaker back on at the service panel to restore power to the outlet.
+Switch the breaker back on at the service panel to restore power to the outlet.